Zarathustra4/ship-segmentation/README.md

 We need to create masks using these encoded pixels to provide proper segmentation.

 Firstly, we create a mask as a flat numpy array.
-Specified values are set to 255, other are 0.
+Specified values are set to 255, other become 0.

 ```
 for i in range(0, len(pixels), 2):